 4. Foot chick card

-If you can trust your child not to run around and get paint everywhere, this card will turn your little one's foot into a cute duck.
+If you can trust your child not to run around and get paint everywhere, this card cleverly turns your little one's foot into a cute duck.
 Warning - it may be tickly!

 5. Salt Painted Easter Eggs